Skip to the content.

 Implemented Functions

-Logging: notice, info, warning, debug, err, fail
+Logging: notice, info, warning, debug, err, crit, fail

 Strings: split, join, chomp, strip, upcase, downcase, capitalize, match, regsubst